MusicDin/kubitect/docs/troubleshooting.md

 *Error: Error creating libvirt domain: … Could not open '/tmp/terraform_libvirt_provider_images/image.qcow2': Permission denied')*

 #### Explanation:
-This problem can occur when applying the Terraform plan on Libvirt provider.
+This problem can occur when you apply the Terraform plan.
-+ Is the directory existing?
++ Make sure that the directory exists.
-+ Make sure the directory of the file that is denied has user permissions.
++ Make sure that the directory of the file that is being denied has appropriate user permissions.
++ Optionally qemu security driver can be disabled.

 #### Solution:
 Make sure the `security_driver` in `/etc/libvirt/qemu.conf` is set to `none` instead of `selinux`.
-This line is by default commented, so if needed uncomment it:
+This line is commented out by default, so you should uncomment it if needed:
 ```bash
 # /etc/libvirt/qemu.conf